-The value of exogenous factors X represents contains explanatory the matrix which variables.
-The standardized adjacency matrix calculated using the program XY2CONT(xc,yc).
-The spatial component in the EMV estimates is determined by the parameter p which can take values ranging from -1 to +1.
+The value of exogenous factors X represents the matrix which contains explanatory variables.
+The standardized adjacency matrix using W is calculated the program XY2CONT(xc,yc).
+The spatial component in the EMV estimates is determined by the parameter ρ which can take values ranging from -1 to +1.
 This range was used for this modeling.